Hermit crab

-Hermit crabs are often considered to be 'throwaway pets' that only live for a few months, but species such as Coenobita clypeatus have a 20-year lifespan if properly cared for, and some have lived longer than 32 years.

 Classification

-Hermit crabs are more closely related to squat lobsters and porcelain crabs than they are to true crabs (Brachyura).
+The hermit crabs of Paguroidea are more closely related to squat lobsters and porcelain crabs than they are to true crabs (Brachyura).
+Together with the squat lobsters and porcelain crabs, they all belong to the infraorder Anomura, the sister taxon to Brachyura.

 However, the relationship of king crabs to the rest of Paguroidea has been a highly contentious topic.
 Many studies based on their physical characteristics, genetic information, and combined data demonstrate the longstanding hypothesis that the king crabs in the family Lithodidae are derived hermit crabs descended from pagurids and should be classified as a family within Paguroidea.
 The molecular data has disproven an alternate view based on morphological arguments that the Lithodidae (king crabs) nest with the Hapalogastridae in a separate superfamily, Lithodoidea.
+As such, in 2023, the family Lithodidae was placed back into Paguroidea after having been moved out of it in 2007.

-Eight families are formally recognized in the superfamily Paguroidea, containing around 1100 species in total in 120 genera.
+Nine families are formally recognized in the superfamily Paguroidea, containing around 1200 species in total in 148 genera.